int08h/nearenough/README.md

 your IDE's project classpath.
 Building is IDE-only for the moment.

 ## Implementation Status
-Nearenough is in its infancy and very little is implemented.
+Nearenough is in its infancy.
 Expect significant changes as the code evolves.

 ## Contributors
 * Stuart Stock, original author (stuart {at} int08h.com)